rails/rails/guides/source/configuring.md

 * `secrets.secret_key_base` is used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
 Applications get `secrets.secret_key_base` initialized to a random key present in `config/secrets.yml`.

-* `config.serve_static_files` configures Rails to serve static files.
+* `config.public_file_server.enabled` configures Rails to serve static files from the public directory.
 This option defaults to true, but in the production environment it is set to false because the server software (e.g. NGINX or Apache) used to run the application should serve static files instead.
 If you are running or testing your app in production mode using WEBrick (it is not recommended to use WEBrick in production) set the option to true.
 Otherwise, you won't be able to use page caching and request for files that exist under the public directory.

 * `config.session_store` is usually set up in `config/initializers/session_store.rb` and specifies what class to use to store the session.
 Possible values are `:cookie_store` which is the default, `:mem_cache_store`, and `:disabled`.
 The last one tells Rails not to deal with sessions.
 Custom session stores can also be specified: